billforward/changelog/api/README.md

 This is a public record of the BillForward API changelog

-### 1.2014.296
+### 1.2015.027

--   Simplification of Refund and Coupon API - [docs](https://app-sandbox.billforward.net/#/api/method/refunds)
--   Bug when generating multiple Stripe refunds
--   Bug in setup components fixed
--   Bug in handling of Stripe ACH webhooks
+-   Add 'companyName' to profiles
+-   Introduced new simplified coupon endpoints to the API
+-   Add semantic meaning to ids, i.e. ACC-B48AE...

->   Released to: sandbox on (2014/12/16 18:12 +00:00)
+>   Released to sandbox on (2015/01/27 17:00 +00:00)

->   Released to: production (2014/12/17 12:30 +00:00)
+>   Released to production on (tbc)

 ### 1.2015.014